By Jodi Mailander Farrell

 In Miami Beach, Sabrina’s Beach, 6500 Collins Ave., is an accessible beach with an inclusive playground.
 The park has a tailored, ADA-accessible dune crossing so people of all ages and abilities can enjoy the ocean.

-One of the most beautiful public pools, the historic, 1923 Venetian Pool at 2701 DeSoto Blvd. in Coral Gables is worth the drive to the suburbs.
+One of the most beautiful public pools, the historic, 1923 Venetian Pool at 2701 DeSoto Blvd. in Coral Gables is an amazing sight.
 It’s a spring-fed coral rock quarry with waterfalls and cave-like grottos patrolled on busy days by lifeguards riding surfboards.
 It’s a diaper-free facility so children under the age of three are not allowed in the park.

 If you have a little one, Flamingo Park, 999 11th St., in Miami Beach has the pool for you.
 Its aquatic center has a zero-depth entry play pool perfect for wading with babies and toddlers.